contentful/contentful-management.js/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Both unit and integration tests are passing
 - [ ] There are no breaking changes
+- [ ] Changes are reflected in the documentation

 When adding a new method: